 The signing sponsor should be the person most responsible for the candidate's training.
-When this is not possible, the applicant should provide an appropriate explanation to the Application Committee.
-In cases where the supervisor of training is not a Diplomate of the ECVP (or ACVP) (i.e. alternative route), the signature of a Diplomate must be obtained to signify that the training has been reviewed for adequacy and is consistent with requirements of the College.
+When this is not possible, the applicant should provide an appropriate explanation to the Council.
+In cases where the supervisor of training is not a Diplomate of the ECVP (or ACVP) (i.e. alternative route), the signature of a Diplomate must be obtained to signify that the training has been reviewed foradequacy and is consistent with requirements of the College.

-The completed application (signed form with publications and proof of payment) must be received by on time.
+The completed application (signed form with publications and proof of payment) must be received by the ECVP Office not later than 01 August preceding the year of examination.